Last Updated on September 18, 2023 by Heather

 Yes!
 If you’ve been to the Halloween party at the Magic Kingdom you know about the dozens of candy trails throughout the park. the Christmas party’s alternative to trick-or-treating our cookie stations where you can pick up some cookies and beverages at no additional cost.

 I want to quickly go over what treats were available at each location.
 It is very possible that Disney can change these offerings in the future, so make sure you come back and check this guide for confirmation on all the details.
+You can locate these cookie stations on the map with at Peppermint Sick icon and then there will be an inflatable Peppermint Stick out front of the location.

 Special Dining Events